Kebumen (town)

 Kebumen is a town on the island of Java, Indonesia and is the administrative centre of Kebumen Regency, in Central Java Province.
 It is also the name of the main town of the district of Kebumen.
-The population of the town at the 2010 Census was 118,847, while the 2020 Census gave a total of 131,750.
-Kebumen has other names - "Swallow City", "City Tours", and "the city of culture".
+The population of the town at the 2010 Census was 118,847, while the 2020 Census gave a total of 131,750; the official estimate as at mid 2024 was 135,374.
+Kebumen has other names – "Swallow City", "City of Tours", and "the city of culture".

 Geography

 Kebumen is located near the Indian Ocean, it is also called Samudera Indonesia.
 The town is bisected by the Kali Lukulo (Lukulo River).
 It lies near three major roads, Jalan Pahlawan, Jalan HM.
 Sarbini and Jalan Ronggowarsito.
 Its geographic location is 7°40′15.3″S 109°39′39.0″E.

 Climate

 Kebumen has a tropical rainforest climate (Af) with moderate rainfall from June to September and heavy to very heavy rainfall from November to May.

 Demographics

 The population is almost entirely Javanese and over 96% Muslim.
-The village of Kebumen has a multi-religious population.
+The town of Kebumen has a multi-religious population.